-- Underground Utilities & Drainage Over the years, ANC was not funded to follow up on assessments it conducted on its network of underground utilities and storm water drainage systems.
-Evaluations conducted in 2009 showed that ANC's existing storm drainage system is 50+ years old and many of the pipes and manhole structures are cracked, damaged, broken or root/silt-filled.
-Damage or deterioration is estimated at 60% to 75% across the Cemetery system.
-Also, we need to correct the size of pipe providing water to the Visitor Center so to ensure water pressure at water fountains stays constant even during high usage periods in summer months. - ANC is continuing a project to map all underground utilities structures.
+- Underground Utilities & Drainage Damage or deterioration of underground utilities and drainage is estimated at 60 percent to 75 percent across the Cemetery system.
+Other utilities were in similar condition and ANC has been systematically trying to repair them.
+This ongoing priority continues. - ANC is continuing a project to map all underground utilities structures.
 One of the challenges with mapping what we have is that previous administrations allowed utility companies to abandon lines in place in the cemetery rather than requiring them to excavate the old lines out.
 Thus, part of our challenge is to identify what can be removed and what needs to be replaced.
 Current engineering estimates show a need for considerable funding to address these deficiencies.
-The \$20M increase to CEA funding received last year allowed ANC to begin to replace and repair our crumbling infrastructure, and also remove some of those abandoned utilities to free up the encumbered land for burial space.
 We are utilizing modern technology to accurately locate, assess condition (if applicable), and build a geographic information system database that is uploaded into ARMY Mapper program for all utilities in the cemetery.
-This program includes maintenance, repair, and replacement of underground utilities to include Water, Sewer, Storm Drains, Electrical, Communication, Fiber Optics and Natural gas lines: - General Building Repair This project category addresses remediation for the building maintenance backlog and keeps facilities in good repair into the future.
-This work focuses on moving ANC from a strategy whereby it repairs at the point of critical failure to one of preventative maintenance and repairs.
-Work includes all interior & exterior maintenance and repair type work that is beyond the capability or availability of our small in house maintenance staff to perform.
-ANC's net parking receipts are being used to pay for repairing ANC's garages and parking areas from the DOD account, and the President's FY 2015 Budget reflects these repairs.
-The additional funding provided in FY 13, 14, 15 and with this request allowed us to begin to address these issues. - Road Rebuilding & Repair This project category addresses renovation of the 20+ miles of crumbling road structure/network system at Arlington National Cemetery.
-Engineering evaluations show that approximately 60% of the road network has poor subbase, cracked surfaces, or improper curbing to contain road surfaces and support light- medium- or heavy-vehicle traffic along funeral routes.
-The roads are being reconstructed from the base to the surface and not just mill and pave over unstable sub base as has been.
-Construction work will be phased to allow funerals to continue with minimal disruption.
-The \$25M Infrastructure Modernization funding will continue to address these issues. - Stonework/Masonry Repairs This project category addresses rebuilding the crumbling flagstone sidewalks, paved plazas and stone boundary walls throughout ANC.
+This program includes maintenance, repair, and replacement of underground utilities to include Water, Sewer, Storm Drains, Electrical, Communication, Fiber Optics and Natural gas lines. - General Building Repair This Project category addresses keeping facilities in good repair into the future, focusing on moving from a strategy of repairs at the point of critical failure to one of preventive maintenance and sustainment.
+Facilities requiring upgrade include the administration building, the main floor of the welcome center, the amphitheater and the maintenance complex. - Road Rebuilding & Repair This project category addresses repair or rebuilding of the 20+ miles of crumbling road structure/network system at Arlington National Cemetery.
+In 2011, engineering evaluations showed that approximately 60 percent of the road network has poor sub-base, cracked surfaces, or improper curbing to contain road surfaces and support light- medium-or heavy-vehicle traffic along funeral routes.
+Road rebuilding has begun in the cemetery, but due to the operational constraints of burial operations, a few roads a year can be rebuilt. - Stonework/Masonry Repairs This project category addresses rebuilding the crumbling flagstone sidewalks, paved plazas and stone boundary walls throughout ANC.
 Sections of the ANC boundary wall in sections 50 and 27 are in effect serving as retaining walls for the Fort Myer land on the back side.
 The walls were not designed for this function and as a result are leaning, cracking and in danger of totally collapsing.
-Similarly the entire west boundary wall adjacent to JBM-HH is in poor condition and (similarly).
+Similarly the entire west boundary wall adjacent to JBM-HH is in poor condition and (similarly to section 27), needs to be reconstructed to accommodate the difference in elevation on the JBM-HH side of the wall. - Sustainment of Infrastructure As the projects described above address upgrading, repairing and replacing the existing infrastructure, we also are developing models and standards addressing the preventative maintenance that is needed to assure the buildings, roads, utilities and stonework do not again deteriorate to the point of failure.
+This preventative maintenance extends beyond the infrastructure to include restoring and maintaining the numerous monuments and memorials throughout the Cemetery.
+It includes increasing our environmental stewardship to not only meeting current requirements, but improving operations to meet new and future environmental regulation being instituted for the protection of the Chesapeake Bay.